Log in

 Applications can be downloaded.
 Prospective students are encouraged to apply as soon as possible since class size is limited.
 Applications are due on January 15th of the year class begins.
 Classes begin every two years, in even numbered years.

 After the application is submitted and reference letters are received, three interviews will be scheduled.
 Interviewers consider clinical experience, motivation to work closely with patients, as well as personal qualities of the applicant.
 The Admissions Committee and interviewers will review the application, and the applicant will be contacted regarding acceptance by mail or phone.
-The application process can begin at any time.

 Fees